-We first used evolutionary simulations (see Methods) to determine which model achieves the best normative performance in this setting.
-Since social learning strategies have frequency dependent fitness, how well they perform depends on the frequency of other strategies in the population.
-Thus, evolutionary simulations (starting from different initial populations) are well-suited to evaluate frequency-based fitness without having to exhaustively evaluate every possible population composition.
-We considered initial populations with all possible combinations of models, with equal proportions of all included models.
-Simulated agents were parameterized by drawing from their model's respective prior distribution for parameters (Fig. 2b; for details see SI).
-Following the principle of tournament selection, we then sampled groups from the populations with replacement, selected the highest scoring agent per group for the next generation with some chance of parameter and type mutation (Fig. 2c).
+Evolutionary Simulations.
+We first used evolutionary simulations (Materials and Methods) to determine which model achieves the best normative performance in this setting.
+Since social learning strategies have frequency-dependent fitness (47), how well they perform depends on the frequency of other strategies in the population.
+Thus, evolutionary simulations are well suited to evaluate frequency-based fitness without having to exhaustively evaluate every possible population composition (Fig. 2 B-D).
+We first created different initial populations with all possible combinations of models in equal proportion, where each agent was parameterized by drawing from their model's respective prior distribution for parameters (Fig. 2B; for details, see SI Appendix).
+We then used tournament selection (Fig. 2C) to iteratively sample groups of four agents (with replacement) to perform the task.
+The best-performing agents in each group were selected to seed the next generation, with some chance of parameter and type mutation.

-We first evaluate model performance in a setup to replicate results from previous literature, having two agents in the same environment (r = 1) with one of them making optimal choices as an expert.
-We replicate VS being the best model compared to AS and DB in previous literature (Fig. S4a).
-In identical environments, VS and SG make the same predictions, and the evolutionary simulations are tied between the two models with no clear winner (average p(SG) = .48 and p(VS) = 50 in the final generation; Fig. S4b-d).
+To ensure that our model implementations are in line with and extend results from the published literature, we first evaluate model performance replicating a setting where two agents are in the same environment (r = 1), with one making optimal choices as an expert (2).
+Our results replicate VS being the best model compared only against AS and DB (SI Appendix, Fig. S4A).
+However, when we include SG, the results support a tie between SG and VS with no clear winner (average p(SG) = 0.48 and p(VS) = 0.50 in the final generation; SI Appendix, Fig. S4 B-D), due to the two models making the same predictions in identical reward environments with no spatial correlations.

-Figure 2d shows the results of evolutionary simulations of the competing social learning models in our current task environment: all possible initial populations, even ones that did not originally contain SG agents, evolve to be 100% Social Generalization agents (see Fig. S3a for starting populations including AS).
+Fig. 2D shows the results of evolutionary simulations of the competing social learning models in our current task environment ($r \approx 0.6$).
+Here, due to individual differences in reward, all initial populations (even those that did not originally contain SG agents) evolve to be 100% SG agents (see SI Appendix, Fig. S3A for starting populations including AS).
 This clearly suggests that SG is the normatively best model in our task.

 As the parameters evolve throughout the simulations, we can also glean insight into what combinations of parameters were normatively optimal.
-Investigating the evolved parameters for SG (Fig. S3b), we find that $\lambda$ nearly reaches the true underlying value of the environments, $2 (\lambda = 1.96)$ .
-The random exploration parameter $\tau$ is fairly low at roughly 0.006, showing mostly deterministic choices based on the value function.
-The social noise parameter $\varepsilon{soc}$ shows considerable variation, but evolves to 3.2 on average.
+Investigating the evolved parameters for SG (SI Appendix, Fig. S3B), we find that λ nearly reaches the true underlying value of the environments, 2 ($\lambda = 1.96$).
+The random exploration parameter τ is fairly low at roughly 0.006, showing mostly deterministic choices based on the value function.
+The social noise parameter ε{soc} shows considerable variation, but evolves to 3.2 on average.
 As this is higher than 0, we can see that indiscriminate social information use (like imitation) is not optimal in our task.
-The directed exploration parameter $\beta$ evolves to lower values than what has previously been found in humans with an average of .19.
+The directed exploration parameter β evolves to lower values than what has previously been found in humans (41) with an average of 0.19.
 This may indicate that directed exploration can be replaced by social information use in social learning settings.